openemail/openemail-docs-v1/docs/index.md

 At [Cybergate](https://cybergate.lk) our effort is to consolidate the best available open source email, collaboration, and email security solutions to provide you highly agile, secure, and enterprise ready world class, Open Source email and collaboration platform that can easily replace any other equivalent commercial alternative.

-We have borrowed some excellent ideas from existing dockerized  email projects, specially from **Mailcow** and **MailU** But we are significantly different from them specially in the areas of comprehensive deployment guide, LDAP Directory, Virtual Directory based on "myvd", Microsoft AD integration, Resource Booking ,and Global Address support via SOGo groupware and we adding new features contentiously.
+We have borrowed some excellent ideas from existing dockerized  email projects, specially from **Mailcow** and **MailU** But we are significantly different from them specially in the areas of comprehensive deployment guide, LDAP Directory, Virtual Directory based on **MyVd**, Microsoft AD integration, Resource Booking ,and Global Address support via SOGo groupware and we adding new features contentiously.

-### Email and collaboration with ActiveSync
+### Email and Collaboration with ActiveSync

 You can sync and share email, tasks, contacts, Calendars, GAL, and resource booking between, Microsoft Outlook Android, iPhone, BlackBerry 10 or any other ActiveSync capable device or application.

 ### Integrated Web UI

-Our administration **Web UI**  started as  fork of [Mailcow](https://mailcow.email/) project and extending it with as we are adding new features.
+Our administration **Web UI**  started as  fork of [Mailcow](https://mailcow.email/) project and extending it as we are adding new features.
 We are deeply indebted to their excellent effort in making such a good consolidation of all complex backend  email tools into a single pane of **Web UI** by making it very easy for administrators to manage the system without using complex command line tools and configuration file editing.
 The built-in Ldap Directory is based on OpenLDAP and web based UI from [FusionDirectory](https://www.fusiondirectory.org/)

 ### Running on Docker Containers and Cloud Ready